PhillHenry/ml_business_process_engineering/hugo/content/blog/real_life_llms.md

 ![Carry on](/img/blog/carry_on.png)

-Now it gets to its first real problem.
+Now it gets to its first real challenge.
 SQL Server and Spark have the parameters of the `DATEDIFF` keyword in the opposite order to each other.
 Does ChatGPT know this?

 ![Datediff](/img/blog/datediff.png)

 Bravo!
 It reverses the arguments correctly.

+### Trough of Disillusionment

 ![Carry on again](/img/blog/carry_on_2.png)